 New generations don’t see a car as a status symbol it used to be for their parents.
 Instead, they’re looking for a convenient way to get from point A to point B. It may be a public transport one day, bike ride during summer, and car sharing for trips to IKEA.
 Self-driving cars, which are just around the corner now, will complete this process.

 Everything you wanted to know about The Youth but were afraid to ask.
 These Gen Z stats provide insights into the values, deal-breakers, rules of engagement, and trends of the up-and-coming business leaders of tomorrow.

 Smart products represent another trend that contributes to increase in services.
 Their smartness comes from a connection to a cloud service that is analyzing and making sense from data collected by IoT devices.

-As a business is moving towards adding services to its offering, it will need to adjust its business model, processes, and tools that support them.
-Services business requires maintaining a long and ongoing relation with customers instead of “sell and forget” attitude.
+The services business requires maintaining a long and ongoing relationship with customers instead of having a “sell and forget” attitude.
 Sales, services, and consumption need to be blended into a coherent user experience.